2/20/2025

 speaker

-Dr. Eric Dubay
+Dr. Eric Dubé

 President and Chief Executive Officer

-Yeah, thanks Peter for that.
-Joe, the only thing I would add just as another data point for your question around discontinuation rates, we continue to see very high compliance and persistence rates.
-This is not a medicine where you see a disproportionate number of patients that discontinue once they start.
-The focus, as Peter talked about, is having the teams get the patient for patient's star form on the therapy.
-We have seen really good progress, as Peter talked about.
-Once the patient is on, there is such a consistent positive experience, including, as we saw our label expand, we have been very pleased with that part of the launch.
+Yeah, thanks, Peter, for that.
+And Joe, the only thing I would add just as another data point for your question around discontinuation rates, we continue to see very high compliance and persistence rates.
+So this is not a medicine where you see a disproportionate number of patients that discontinue once they start.
+So really the focus, as Peter talked about, is having the teams get the patient from patient start form onto therapy.
+We've seen really good progress, as Peter talked about.
+Once the patient's on, there's such a consistent positive experience, including, as we saw our label expand, We've been very pleased with that part of the launch.
+Thanks for the call.
+Thank you.

 speaker